Cracking an Egg

 Peeling a Hard-Boiled Egg

 The easiest way to get a perfectly peeled egg is to use the glass jar technique.
 I have used 10 oz. (jelly jar) and 16 oz. (mayonnaise jar) containers with excellent results.
 The jar needs to be glass not only for visibility but also because the sides are hard and will crack an egg shell.
 You need to use a jar with a lid you can open and close with one hand.
 I have been able to rest the edge of my hand and little finger on the glass just below the lid and use my thumb and big finger (or index finger) to turn the lid.
-If you can’t manage this maneuver, you may have to use one of the techniques described in the “Anchors” page.
+If you can’t manage this maneuver, you may have to use a hand substitute to hold the jar.

 Here’s the technique: